 The well-known Flanders Festival Ghent encompasses all facets of classical music: from Early music to modern, from symphonic orchestras to chamber music ensembles.
 Together with Cappella Amsterdam and Belgian Brass, we are opening the festival with a festive concert.

 Every year, the section leaders of Amsterdam Sinfonietta go on tour with a chamber music programme.
 They are playing Brahms and Dvořák, and ‘The Orpheus of Amsterdam’ J.P.
 Sweelinck.

 Krijghs first cd with Deutsche Grammophon contains cello concertos by Vivaldi, with Amsterdam Sinfonietta.
 In Concerti Vivaldi we present them live, complemented with contemporary works that were inspired by old music.

 Together with production company Orkater, we put the story of Beethovens and Janáčeks Kreutzersonatas on the stage.
-Gijs Scholten van Aschat creates new texts for this theatrical music programme.
+Gijs Scholten van Aschat adapts a scenario by Laura Wade for this theatrical music programme.

 Winner of the Queen Elisabeth Competition Ning Feng makes his debut with Amsterdam Sinfonietta, with music by Henze.
 We also play a complete version of Bachs Goldberg Variations for string orchestra .

 Amsterdam Sinfoniettas New Year’s Tour is a well-known project in the Netherlands.
 This January, we go beyond classical with the British soul-singer Jonathan Jeremiah and his pleasantly smoky sound.

 In this Beethoven-year, Amsterdam Sinfonietta brings a loving musical programme with famous baritone Thomas Hampson.
 Alongside a pining song cycle by Beethoven, we play new arrangements of songs by Richard Strauss.